To apply to hold other species of lizards follow the same process as for interacting with wildlife.

 - Send to firstname.lastname@example.org.

 Receipt of your email will be automatically acknowledged immediately.
-Your registration will be confirmed within two working days.
+Your registration will be confirmed within 20 working days.

 There is no charge for registration.